Mike Carey (politician): 118th Congress

 Before the 118th Congress, Carey declared his support for Kevin McCarthy's bid for House Speaker amid controversy about McCarthy's leadership following the 2022 midterm elections.
 Carey also announced his intention to "get on the Ways and Means Committee" in the 118th Congress.
+In mid-2023, Carey announced the re-launch of the "House Civility and Respect Caucus" with Representative Joyce Beatty, originally formed by Representative Steve Stivers and Beatty.
+The House Civility and Respect Caucus's expressed purpose is to "promote the use of respectful dialogue on challenging issues."